9 Tactics From Winning Brands to Stay Top-Of-Mind Today

 Another example he provided was a Unilever margarine brand.
 The British Government prohibited the marketing of margarine under brand names during WWII.
 Unilever continued to advertise.
 When the war ended and brands returned, the Unilever margarine brand was number one in it’s category.

-25 brands putting the tactics to action
+25 brands putting with the right tactics for marketing during COVID-19

 Ensuring customers of safety initiatives